Challenge Info

 Something that misleads or distracts from a relevant or important question

-So, all we have to do is edit the python file to call decode_secret
+So, all we have to do is edit the python file to call decode_secret!

 1 | # Hiding this really important number in an obscure piece of code is brilliant! |